joshuamb/ZoonomiaCG/README.md

   2,186 SNPs
 ```

-### File Explanations
+### File Descriptions
-  - *matchinfo.txt contains the list of lncRNA or 5'-UTR exons that were used in that sample
+  - `*matchinfo.txt` contains the list of lncRNA or 5'-UTR exons that were successfully used in that sample along with more granular alignment information with columns: name of the lncRNA or 5'-UTR exon, chromosome, total sequence length alignable, SNPs found
+    - `*-sample.txt` contains all the lncRNA or 5'-UTR exons that were chosen as part of that random sample (many do not appear in `*matchinfo` because the sequence extraction was stopped after only 21 lncRNA and 202 5'-UTR to create this lightweight example).
-  - *final_sequences_with_gaps.txt contains the concatenated sequence of every H. sapiens lncRNA (or 5'-UTR exon) in one column with the aligned nucleotide of S. paradoxus in the second column; this contains many gaps where the H. sapiens sequence was not mapped to S. paradoxus
+  - `*final_sequences_with_gaps.txt` contains the concatenated sequence of every H. sapiens lncRNA (or 5'-UTR exon) in one column with the aligned nucleotide of S. paradoxus in the second column; this contains many gaps where the H. sapiens sequence was not mapped to S. paradoxus
-  -*final_sequences.txt contains the same sequences as *final_sequences_with_gaps.txt but the non-aligned regions have been removed; these sequences are used in the final analysis
+  -`*final_sequences.txt` contains the same sequences as `*final_sequences_with_gaps.txt` but the non-aligned regions have been removed; these sequences are used in the final analysis
+  -'*-out` this folder contains the same alignment information as found in `*final_sequences_with_gaps.txt` but separated into one file per lncRNA or 5'-UTR exon.

+### Additional Batches
 Additional batches can be found in `additional_batches`.
 These also compare _Homo sapiens_ to _Solenodon paradoxus_ unless the batch name explicitly names another species, such as baboon or canerat.
 Scientific names can be found in the files themselves.
+Note that many produced no usable (aligned) sequences.